sharemind-sdk/auction-demo/README.md

 cryptographers][Alice and Bob]).

 The story goes that Charlie wants to sell his house on the beach.
-Potential buyers are Alice and Bob, who both are real-estate speculators who compete with each-other.
+Potential buyers are Alice and Bob, both real estate speculators who compete with each other.
 Charlie is interested in the highest bidder and wants to hold an auction.
-Alice and Bob both want to make a bid, but since they are competing in the same district they do not want to reveal their bids.
-So Charlie proposes to make the auction closed.
+Alice and Bob both want to make a bid, but since they are competing in the same district, they do not want to reveal their bids.
+So Charlie proposes to hold a closed auction.

-So far Sharemind is still not needed: Alice and Bob can write their bids on a piece of paper, put it into an envelope, close the envelope and give it to Charlie, who will determine the winner.
-Charlie promises to not reveal the losing bid.
+So far Sharemind is not yet needed: Alice and Bob can write their bids on a piece of paper, put them into an envelope, seal the envelope and give it to Charlie, who will determine the winner.
+Charlie promises not to reveal the losing bid.
 [Not every problem needs to be solved with Sharemind][Sharemind problem].

 However, Alice is not happy with that plan.
-She is afraid that if Bob wins the auction and is going to celebrate the house deal with Charlie, it would be very easy for Bob to persuade Charlie into giving him information about the amount Alice was willing to pay.
+She is afraid that if Bob wins the auction and is going to celebrate the house deal with Charlie, it would be very easy for Bob to persuade Charlie to give him information about the amount Alice was willing to pay.
 That information would give Bob an edge over Alice in future deals.
 In short, Alice does not trust Charlie to keep the losing bid to himself.

-And now we have a problem, that is suitable for solving with Sharemind.
+Now we have a problem that is suitable for solving with Sharemind.

-We need an application that allows Alice and Bob to enter their bids into the Sharemind system and another application for Charlie to determine the outcome of the auction (winner and the value of winning bid).
+We need an application that allows Alice and Bob to enter their bids into the Sharemind system and another application for Charlie to determine the outcome of the auction (the winner and the value of the winning bid).

 [Alice and Bob]: https://en.wikipedia.org/wiki/Alice_and_Bob
 [Sharemind problem]: https://sharemind.cyber.ee/what-is-a-sharemind-problem/

 ## System architecture
-I am not going to give you an [overview of Sharemind MPC][Sharemind MPC overview] in general, but I will explain the setup for solving this particular problem.
+I am not going to give you an [overview of Sharemind MPC][Sharemind MPC overview] in general, but rather explain the setup for solving this particular problem.
 Each stakeholder will host a Sharemind Application Server, and in addition, each will host a Redis database.